jccatilo/arduino/1_OOP_LED/README.md

-> Making your arduino code via OOP is a step up to regular line by line, function-based coding.
+Making your arduino code via OOP is a step up to regular line by line, function-based coding.

-The main advantage of using OOP in arduino is when you have lots of sensor and motors and displays, which have common modes in declaration, instantiation, and just a few parameters change like pin number and what not.
-This has a deeper advantage which is that OOP makes your code flexible when adding more of something without repeatitive code. a
+The main advantage of using OOP in arduino is when you have lots of sensor and motors and displays, which have common declaration, instantiation, and just a few parameters change like pin number and what not.
+This has a deeper advantage which is that OOP makes your code flexible when adding more of something without repeatitive code.

 In this lesson we will particularly use tinkerCAD so everyone can test the final code.
 And also we can appreciate virtual sensors and actuators that move on screen.
 See [this](https://www.tinkercad.com/things/jr3d2wtCgg3-brilliant-tumelo-kup/) link for a quick glance of the final output for this tutorial.

 1. Go to tinkercad.com[](https://tinkercad.com) and create an acccount.

 2. After creation, select "Circuits" and then "Create new Circuit".
 Refer to image below.

 <img src = "images/1.png" alt="image 1" width=100%></img>

 3. Give you project a unique name (See A below).
 Click the dropdown menu in "B" and select "All" to give us all possible components in tinkercad.